crcdng/livecoding_materials/tidal_setup.md

 and press Shift and Return again.
 There should be sound coming out.
 If not, then there are problems with the audio setup on your machine.

 In the Windows File Explorer, select the "View" tab and activate "Hidden Items".
-Then you can navigate to the  `Platform.userExtensionDir` folder above.
+Then you can navigate to the  `Platform.userExtensionDir` folder mentioned above.

 Close Supercollider before proceeding, then start Supercollider again.